-Moving the base (with or without the wing) is facilitated by lifting the front wheel and walking the base.
-Its best to push the aircraft from the rear roll cage next to the prop hub.
+Pulling the trike: Moving the base (with or without the wing) is facilitated by lifting the front wheel and walking the base.
+Do not pull excessively hard on the compression strut or nose strut of the aircraft carriage.
+If a hard pull is needed, its best to push the aircraft from the prop hub (back) near the root of the blades.
 Steer the trike while manually moving by pushing the nose wheel or front steering in the desired direction.
 Alternately, the front wheel can be placed on a castering support and steered freely.